qwu1221/ICN/README.md

 InterCut.m identify connecting edges as algorithm 2 of step 3;

 sim_edge2.m calculates the edge-wise FPR and FNR with a given true correlation matrix and observed correlation matrix;

+demo_3block.m is a small simulation example with ICN detection